gaganis/daily-runner/README.md

         The command that runner will execute (default "echo 'daily-runner has run echo printing this text'") -interval duration
         The interval that daily-runner will use to check if it needs to run.
 Can accept values acceptable to golang time.ParseDuration function (default 4m0s)
+  -now
+        Run the command immediately.
+Previous runs are not taken into account.
+This option also disables process locking, so multiple processes can run at the same time.
   -preferredTime string
         Set a preferred time for the runner to run command.
 This time overrides the daily logic and the command will always run if the system is up at that time.
   -profile string